Liverpool 3-0 Middlesbrough

 O Magico pulls the strings - the stats you need to know

-- Liverpool have finished in the top four of the Premier League for only the second time in the last eight seasons.
+- Liverpool have finished in the top four of the Premier League for only the second time in the past eight seasons.

 - Philippe Coutinho has had a hand in 20 Premier League goals for Liverpool this season, more than any other player (13 goals, seven assists).

-- Coutinho has scored 15 goals from outside the area since his Premier League debut; more than any other player.
+- Coutinho has scored 15 Premier League goals from outside the area, more than any other player.

-- Middlesbrough are one of three teams to visit Anfield on 10 or more occasions in the Premier League without leaving with all three points (Sunderland - 16, Middlesbrough - 15 and Bolton - 13).
+- Middlesbrough are one of three teams to visit Anfield on 10 or more occasions in the Premier League without winning (Sunderland - 16, Middlesbrough - 15 and Bolton - 13).

-- All 17 of Georginio Wijnaldum's Premier League goals have arrived in home games (six at Anfield and 11 at St James' Park).
+- All 17 of Georginio Wijnaldum's Premier League goals have been scored in home games (six at Anfield and 11 at St James' Park).

-- Middlesbrough won just 28 points this season, their worst-ever return in a Premier League season.
+- Middlesbrough won just 28 points this season, their worst return in a Premier League season.

 Line-ups